JTDabbagian/bullshit/README.md

-Law of Attraction Bullshit Manifester

-Based on the New Age Bullshit Generator by Seb Pearce
+Based on the New Age Bullshit Generator
 ==========================

 Does what it says on the box :)